vivchar/ViewFinder/README.md

                     mListener.onItemClicked(yourItem);
                 }));
         } else if (item instance of OtherItem) {
-            //No need to create new ViewHolder, you just use the ViewFinder again, see onCreateViewHolder() viewFinder.
+            //No need to create new ViewHolder, you just use the ViewFinder again
+            //See onCreateViewHolder() method, it has only one ViewHolder viewFinder.
                 .find(...)
                 .find(...);